zalando-zmon/zmon-docs/docs/intro.rst

   	}
   }

-Entity properties are not defined in any schema, you can add properties on your own need, enabling later a finger grained filtering or selection of entities.
+Entity properties are not defined in any schema, you can add properties as you feel fit, enabling later a finer grained filtering or selection of entities.
+E.g. our host entities also include a physical model to later select the proper hardware checks.

 Checks
 ======